rockthejvm/rockthejvm.github.io/_drafts/2024-10-10-structured-concurrency-in-java.md

 private static final Logger LOGGER = LoggerFactory.getLogger("GitHubApp");
 ```

 How can we retrieve the needed information?
-Well, the GitHub API provides a RESTful interface that we can use to retrieve the information we need.
-In detail, we need to perform two requests: one to retrieve the user information and one to retrieve the repositories of the user.
-From the first one, we retrieve the username and the email address, while from the second one, we retrieve the repositories of the user.
+The GitHub API provides a RESTful interface that we can use to retrieve the information we need.
+In detail, we need to perform two requests: one to retrieve the user information and one to retrieve the user's repositories.
+From the first one, we retrieve the username and email address, while from the second one, we retrieve the repositories.

 We don't need to implement the actual interaction with the GitHub API.
 So, we'll use a simplified version of the clients.
 Here are the interfaces we'll use: